JWCook/requests-cache/docs/user_guide/inspection.md

 ... ]
 ```

-You can also inspect `CachedSession.cache.redirects`, which maps redirect URLs to keys of the
+You can also inspect `CachedSession.cache.aliases`, which maps redirect URLs to keys of the
 responses they redirect to.
+This also maps primary cache keys to secondary cache keys created for
+responses with `Vary` headers.

 Additional `keys()` and `values()` wrapper methods are available on {py:class}`.BaseCache` to get
 combined keys and responses.